shizuo-kaji/CubicalRipser_3dim/README.md

 Here, **result** is another 2D Numpy array of shape (M,6), where M is the number of cycles.
 The six numbers of each row indicate the dimension of the cycle, birth-time, death-time, and location (x,y,z) of the cell giving birth to the cycle.

-Alternatively, one can use the command-line executable to compute the persistent homology of the 1D/2D/3D Numpy array **input.npy** and obtain results in **result.csv**.
+If one wants to compute only for the top dimensional persistent homology (that is, H_1 for images and H_2 for volumes),

-    % ./cubicalripser --location birth --output result.csv input.npy
+    result = cripser.computePH(arr,top_dim=True,location="birth")

-Each line in the output **result.csv** consists of six numbers indicating the dimension of the cycle, birth-time, death-time, and location (x,y,z).
+uses the [Alexander duality](https://arxiv.org/abs/2005.04597) to reduce the computational resources.

 ### 3D Volume file
 Given a series of DICOM files named **input00.dcm**, **input01.dcm**, **input02.dcm**...,